Anti-topological crystal and non-Abelian liquid in twisted semiconductor bilayers: Abstract

 \section{Abstract}

-We show that electron crystals compete closely with non-Abelian fractional Chern insulators in the half-full second moiré band of twisted bilayer MoTe$_2$.
-Depending on the twist angle and microscopic model, these crystals can have non-zero or zero Chern numbers.
-The latter relies on cancellation between contributions from the full first miniband (+1) and the half-full second miniband (-1).
-For this reason, we call it an \emph{anti-topological crystal}.
-Surprisingly, it occurs despite the lowest two non-interacting bands in a given valley having the same Chern number of $+1$.
-The anti-topological crystal is a novel type of electron crystal that may appear in systems with multiple Chern bands at filling factors $n>1$.
+We show that electron crystals compete closely with non-Abelian fractional Chern insulators in the half-filled second moiré band of twisted bilayer MoTe$_2$.
+Depending on the twist angle and microscopic model, these crystals can have non-zero or zero Chern numbers $C$.
+The $C=0$ crystal occurs because contributions to the total Chern number from the full first band (+1) and half-full second band (-1) cancel.
+This is counterintuitive because the first two non-interacting bands in a given valley have the same Chern number $+1$.
+For these two reasons, we call this crystal an \emph{anti-topological crystal.} The anti-topological crystal is a novel type of electron crystal that may occur in systems with multiple Chern bands at filling factors $n>1$.